Skip to main content

 Gulce Kilkis

 Gulce is the lead photographer for the book.
-She grew up in Istanbul, where street cats sprawl on stoops and weave through markets, and brought that same eye to New York's bodegas.
+She is from Istanbul and has long photographed street cats there, bringing that same eye to New York's bodegas.
 With over a decade on film and TV sets, she works candidly: no posing, no treats, just the patience to wait for the unposed moment.
-She still shoots street cats back home in Turkey at @turkish_street_cats.
+She documents street cats in Turkey at @turkish_street_cats.